moorara/interview/cheatsheets/17-cloud_computing.md

 #### Concepts

-  - **Objects**
+##### Objects

   - Pod
   - Deployment
   - Service
   - ConfigMap
   - Secret
   - Ingress
-  - **Labels**
+  - Namespace

+##### Labels

   - Labels are key-value pairs attached to objects.
   - Labels specify identifying attributes of objects.
   - Labels are used to *identify* and *select* objects.
   - They are meaningful and relevant to users, but do not imply any semantics.

-  - **Annotations**
+##### Annotations

   - Annotations attach arbitrary non-identifying metadata to objects.
   - Annotations can be small or large, structured or unstructured, and can include characters not permitted by labels.

-  - **Affinity/Anti-affinity**
+##### Affinity/Anti-affinity

   - Node affinity
     - Node affinity is conceptually similar to *nodeSelector*.
     - Constrain which nodes your pod is eligible to be scheduled on based on labels on the node.
     - Two types:
       - `requiredDuringSchedulingIgnoredDuringExecution`
       - `preferredDuringSchedulingIgnoredDuringExecution`
   - Inter-Pod affinity/anti-affinity
     - Constrain which nodes your pod is eligible to be scheduled based on labels on pods already running on the node.
     - Rule --> This pod should (or should not) run in an X if X is already running one or more pods that meet rule Y.
       - X is a *topology domain* like node, availability zone, region, etc. You express it using a `topologyKey`.
       - Y is expressed as a *LabelSelector* with an optional associated list of namespaces (labels on pods are implicitly namespaced).
     - Two types:
       - `requiredDuringSchedulingIgnoredDuringExecution`
       - `preferredDuringSchedulingIgnoredDuringExecution`

-  - **Taints and Tolerations**
+##### Taints and Tolerations**

   - Node affinity is a property of Pods that attracts them to a set of nodes (hard or soft).
   - *Taints* are the opposite!
 They allow a node to repel a set of pods.
   - *Tolerations* are applied to pods, and allow (but do not require) the pods to schedule onto nodes with matching taints.

+#### Commands

 ## Google Cloud